banzaicloud/pipeline/docs/developer.md

 OAuth2 based authentication requires GitHub application, this can be created by following this [tutorial](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
-Please set the `clientid` and the `clientsecret` in the auth section, with the GitHub generated values.
+Please set the `token` in the github section and the `clientid` and the `clientsecret` in the auth section, with the GitHub generated values.

-> If you are not using HTTPS set auth.secureCookie = false, otherwise you won't be able to login via HTTP.
+> If you are not using HTTPS set auth.secureCookie = false, otherwise you won't be able to login via HTTP and you might be getting 401 errors.

 ### Environment